YashaswiniRajanna/MusicGenrePrediction/README.md

 # MusicGenrePrediction
-ML Model predicts Music Genre based on Age, gender and etc
+A very basic ML Model predicts Music Genre based on Age, gender and etc